All Magic: The Gathering color combination names

 Image via WotC

-Colors and non-colored mana are the foundation of Magic: The Gathering gameplay, from Limited Draft and Sealed to Commander formats.
-With 26 ways to combine the colors, it’s easy to forget and confuse the names, so we’ve created this quick color combination guide to help you.
+Colors and non-colored mana are the foundation of Magic: The Gathering gameplay, from Limited Draft and Sealed to Commander and Modern.

 Recommended Videos